500 Days Of Film Reviews 20 Terrifying Horror Films

 What Do You Think?

-So there you have it - my top 20 most awesome horror films by sub-genre.
+So there you have it - 20 most awesome horror films by sub-genre.

 What do you think of this list?
 What would you change or add?